black-studio/black-studio-tinymce-widget/readme.txt

 == Description ==

-This plugin adds a WYSIWYG text widget based on the standard TinyMCE WordPress visual editor.
-This is intended to overcome the limitations of the default WordPress text widget, so that you can visually add rich text contents to your sidebars, with no knowledge of HTML required.
+This plugin adds a new `Visual Editor` widget type that allows you to insert rich text and media objects in your sidebars with no hassle.
+The default WordPress text widget lacks of functionalities and it requires HTML knowledge, this plugin was born to overcome these limitations.
+With Black Studio TinyMCE Widget you will be able to edit your widgets in a WYSIWYG manner using the native WordPress TinyMCE editor, just like you do in posts and pages.
+And if you are a developer you may still switch back and forth from Visual to HTML mode.

 = Features =